Winter Activities in the Mountains

 Ski-Joëring: an age-old mountain tradition revived

 Think dog-sledding, but without the sled – and on skis, behind a horse or pony.
-Once a practical way of connecting remote mountain communities, ski-joëring is currently undergoing a revival as the perfect way of getting right back to nature.
+Originally a practical way of connecting remote mountain communities, ski-joëring is currently undergoing a revival as the perfect way of getting right back to nature.

 An intermediate skier should already have the basic skills, which are essentially in the legs and feet – just hang on and your four-legged tractor does the rest.